 If you’re thinking “I need help on distance AND direction,” you’re not alone!
-In that case, check out drivers with a low center of gravity and a naturally higher launch angle.
+In that case, check out drivers with a low center of gravity and a more loft, to create a naturally higher launch angle.
 The lower center of gravity will generate slightly more backspin on your shots, but in turn will straighten out your misses.

 While the loft represents the angle of the clubhead, the ideal loft will depend on your skills.
 Remember, higher lofts translate to higher launch angle.
+If you struggle to get significant distance off the tee, getting a driver with higher loft or more adjustable loft will help you carry the ball further.
 Therefore, beginners that want to increase their distance should generally opt for a higher loft, whereas lower handicap players may be more comfortable with lower loft angles.

-To ensure that you get optimal distance and accuracy from your drive, consider the shaft flex.
+To ensure that you get optimal distance and accuracy from your drive, make sure you consider the shaft flex.
 The ideal shaft flex for you depends on your swing speed.
 For slower swing speeds, Regular flex shafts are more appropriate, and will translate to more distance.
-On the other side of it, stiff shafts are perfect for players that have a high swing speed.
+On the other hand, stiff shafts are more suitable for players that have a higher swing speed.
 The reduced flexibility of the shaft will make these drives more accurate and consistent.